 For Output 3, about 50 pilot eco-toilets have been installed at public camp sites and other key locations, and are being managed by 8 community waste management teams.

 The project results are generating interest among other protected areas in Mongolia.
 The Ministry of Environment and Tourism has commended the project approaches, especially for sanitation, and the authorities from other protected areas have been contacting the Grant team requesting the toilet designs.
 Overall, the Grant is making good progress toward the Outcome and Outputs, and for piloting small community-based approaches for sustainable tourism within a protected area.
+Key objectives in the final year of grant implementation are the clear and timely handover of the revolving funds, CWMTs, toilets, and water quality monitoring program, to established local agencies and systems which have been developed and/or trained during the Grant, with the main target being sustainability of the grant initiatives so that they continue after grant completion.

 |Summary of Environmental and Social Aspects|